akoziy98/simple_web_app_for_elasticsearch_usage/README.md

   ### Top n authors

   First one endpoint get parameter n, and returns top n authors, ranked by the texts number.
-Parameter n should be less or equal to total authors number.
+Parameter n should be less or equal to total authors number, othervise it will return message "Internal Server Error".
 This value set default to 20.
 It means, that you can obtain maximum top 20 authors.
 This query runs as:

   http://127.0.0.1:8001/documents/authors/top/10/